-March 2, 2010
+February 26, 2010

-The Financial Crimes Enforcement Network (FinCEN) of the U.S. Treasury Department issued a Notice of Proposed Rulemaking (RIN 1506-AB08) on February 23 regarding the requirements for certain U.S. persons to file Form TD F 90-22.1, Report of Foreign Bank and Financial Accounts (FBAR).
+The Financial Crimes Enforcement Network (FinCEN) of the U.S. Treasury Department issued a Notice of Proposed Rulemaking (RIN 1506-AB08) on February 23 regarding the requirements for certain U.S. Persons to file Form TD F 90-22.1, Report of Foreign Bank and Financial Accounts (FBAR).

-On February 26, the IRS issued Announcement 2010-16 and Notice 2010-23, which temporarily suspend, for persons that are not U.S. citizens, U.S. residents, or domestic entities the requirement to file FBARs, and provide FBAR filing relief for some persons with signature authority and that own commingled funds, respectively.
+On February 26, the IRS issued Announcement 2010-16 and Notice 2010-23, which temporarily suspends, for persons that are not U.S. citizens, U.S. residents, or domestic entities, the requirement to file FBARs, and provides FBAR filing relief for some persons with signature authority and who own commingled funds, respectively.
+The IRS guidance is discussed at the end of this Tax LawFlash.